Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/03_oracle_of_darkness.en.md

 Once everyone has their assigned hourglass, we can resolve the debuffs.

+The good news is that once you have your assigned hourglass, you can basically read off where you're supposed to go next from your debuffs.
+Every 5 seconds, *something* happens.

+- If it's your turn to resolve *Dark Fire III*, do so outside.
+- If your hourglass starts spinning, go bait the laser beam.
+- If it's your turn to record, do so just a little off from the center, unless you are one of the short Fires.

-Each player should only need to move in a straight line from the center of the arena, through their assigned hourglass to the edge to resolve their debuffs.
+Essentially, each player only needs to move in a straight line from the center of the arena, through their assigned hourglass to the edge to resolve their debuffs.

 <table>
   <tr>